 Catchy and melodic, yet menacingly heavy.
 Hard to describe accurately.
 Failure meets Torche meets early Nirvana?
 Fahck!
 It’s great no matter how you word it.
 Excellent riffs, thundering drums, and vocals ranging from clean singing to murderous screaming.
 Two of my favorite people ever, that happen to have wicked sweet Boston accents, khed!

 Traditional style doom with a dash of 80’s thrash tossed in.
 A familiar sound with a few twists that make it unique on its own.
-Huge riffing, thunderous rhythms, excellent guitar solos, incredible vocal harmonies and one of the best guitar tones I’ve ever heard live.
+Huge riffing, thunderous rhythms, excellent guitar solos, incredible vocal harmonies, and one of the best guitar tones I’ve ever heard live.

 Crossover thrash/horror punk.
-Fast paced and heavy!
+Fast-paced and heavy!
 Lots of double bass and creepy samples, heavy fast riffs, and grindcore style vocals.
 If this doesn’t make you want to get in the pit, you must have a broken leg.

 Heavy and doomy psychedelic rock.
 Heavy riffs with trippy segments meet thundering bass and pounding drums.
 Vocalist Crystal Bigelow has perhaps the most beautiful, haunting vocals I’ve ever heard in a heavy band.

 Ultra heavy, proggy stoner doom.
-The Arkansas quartet have a familiar, yet unique sound and it changes song by song.
+The Arkansas quartet has a familiar, yet unique sound and it changes song by song.
 Hard to pinpoint, which is a great thing, but they definitely ooze that Little Rock sound.
 Just check them out.

 Horror punk meets black metal meets old school hardcore.
 What??
 EXACTLY!
-Heavy, evil, abrasive and fun!
+Heavy, evil, abrasive, and fun!
 These New Jersey lunatics also put on one hell of a live show.

 Throwback screamo/ emogrind/ skramz/ whatever you want to call it, with modern twists and turns.
-Aggressive, abrasive and chaotic.
+Aggressive, abrasive, and chaotic.
 More pissed off than sad-boy music.

 Perhaps the most well-known band on this list, the DIY juggernauts keep getting better with each release.
 They tour harder than just about any other DIY band out there, so excuses for people in the lower 48 for not having heard them are slim.
 Heavy psychedelic doom from Austin.
-This album is a head banging, horn throwing beast.
+This album is a head-banging, horn-throwing beast.
 Shirts are for work!!